-Should I Be Concerned?
+Should You Be Concerned?

-Top Waterborne Contaminants Include:
+Common Waterborne Contaminants Include:

-While inorganic forms of Mercury are less likely to cause harm to adults, they can still cause issues for children and potentially be passed from mothers to their unborn children.
+While inorganic forms of Mercury are less likely to cause harm to adults, they still cause issues for children and can potentially be passed from mothers to their unborn children.

 Organic Mercury Compounds are much more harmful as “they are easily absorbed into the blood through the digestive tract and, at high levels, can damage the nervous system and kidneys.”
-When children are exposed to high levels of mercury, it can lead to lifelong development issues.
+When children are exposed to high levels of mercury, it can lead to lifelong developmental issues.

-Organic Chemicals (Pesticides, Herbicides, Detergents, VOCs)
+Organic Chemicals (Pesticides, Herbicides, Detergents and VOCs)

-Organic chemicals are a group of chemical compounds that are used in many products “such as pesticides, gasoline, dry-cleaning solvents and degreasing agents.”
-These chemicals find their way into our water sources through both runoff, and by being flushed down drains daily.
+Organic chemicals are a group of chemical compounds that are used in many products “such as pesticides, gasoline, dry-cleaning solvents, and degreasing agents.”
+These chemicals find their way into our water sources through both runoff and by being flushed down drains daily.

 Typically these will only impact your health when exposure occurs over long periods of time, but they can lead to cardiovascular problems as well as reproductive problems.

-Emerging Contaminants (Pharmaceuticals, Hormones)
+Emerging Contaminants (Pharmaceuticals and Hormones)

-Get Your Water Tested
+Test Your Water

-Consider Adding Water Filtration
+Consider Adding a Quality Water Filtration System

 Once you know which contaminants are in your tap water, it’s easy to protect yourself with the right water filtration system.
 Look for a point-of-use water filter or whole house water filtration system that targets your specific contaminants.
 As you begin to shop for your filter, it is extremely important to find a system that has been tested and certified (for NSF/ANSI Standards) by one of the industry’s trusted third-party testing laboratories: WQA, NSF or IAPMO.